-Hanford conducted intercomparison testing of all its historical film dosimeter designs using A-P (Wilson et al 1990) and angular (Fix et al 1994) irradiations on an Alderson Rando phantom essentially identical to the phantom used in the IARC studies.
+Hanford conducted intercomparison testing of all its historical film dosimeter designs using AP (Wilson et al. 1990) and angular (Fix et al. 1994) irradiations on an Alderson Rando phantom essentially identical to the phantom used in the IARC studies.
 These studies included lower-energy (i.e., < 100 keV) photons that are significant in Hanford plutonium facilities.
-Data from Wilson et al (1990) are summarized in Table 6-6.
+Data from Fix et al. (1994) and Wilson et al. (1990) are summarized in Table 6-6.
 The dosimeter results for energies greater than 100 keV are consistent with the IARC results, showing an over-estimate of $H_p(10)$ for the two-element dosimeter.